MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-317-scenario-include.md

-Check payments before creating payment files and posting the journal.
+Check payments before you create payment files and post the journal.